What is Carrier Screening?

 Anybody Can Be a Carrier

+Every person carries two copies of each gene in their body, one inherited from each parent.
 Tay-Sachs, Canavan, GM1, and Sandhoff diseases are autosomal recessiveDescribes a trait or disorder requiring the presence of two copies of a gene mutation at a particular locus in order to express observable phenotype; specifically refers to genes on one of the 22 pairs of autosomes (non-sex chromosomes).
 More diseases.
-This means that both parents must carry the gene for it to be passed on to a child.
+This means that a person must inherit two changes in the gene that causes the disease, one in each of their gene copies.
+Therefore, both parents must carry a change in the same gene to have a chance of both passing on those changes to an affected child.

 If you and your partner are carriers for the same recessive disease, there’s a 25% chance that your child will be affected with the disease—even if you already have a child who is unaffected.
 If one or both parents are a carrier of a recessive disease, there is a 50% chance that your child will also be a carrier.